connery-io/connery-sdk/README.md

 While APIs provide a fundamental bridge for connectivity, they alone aren't sufficient to connect the real world to AI platforms.

-AI platforms require a new type of infrastructure capable of handling plugin-related challenges, such as authorization, secret management, access management, and other vital features, ensuring robust security and control.
+The AI platforms require a new type of infrastructure capable of handling plugin-related challenges, such as authorization, secret management, access management, and other vital features, ensuring robust security and control.

 This is where Connery comes into play.